DePaul vs. Louisville College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 DePaul Performance Insights

-- The Blue Demons' -75 scoring differential (being outscored by 9.4 points per game) is a result of scoring 70.5 points per game (268th in college basketball) while allowing 79.9 per contest (334th in college basketball).
+- The Blue Demons have been outscored by 9.4 points per game (scoring 70.5 points per game to rank 268th in college basketball while allowing 79.9 per contest to rank 334th in college basketball) and have a -75 scoring differential overall.

 - DePaul has committed 13.8 turnovers per game (307th in college basketball play), 2.4 more than the 11.4 it forces on average (247th in college basketball).